 If $20 doesn’t work for you, contact Arryved Support to change your Pre-auth amount.

-If the final bill is more than the Pre-auth amount, we run an additional authorization when closing the tab, to charge for the difference.
+If the final bill is more than the Pre-auth amount, we run an additional authorization when closing the tab to charge for the difference.

-A guest opens a tab → We pre-authorize $20.
+Guest opens a tab → We pre-authorize $20.

 Their final bill is $50 → We authorize the remaining $30 when they close out.